Zeighnab/Kode_kloud_Tasks/sys_admin_tasks/Kubernetes/25.Fix_Issue_With_LAMP_Environment/readme.md

     * MYSQL_HOST

-Also do not try to delete/modify any other existing components like deployment name, service name, types, labels etc.
+__Also do not try to delete/modify any other existing components like deployment name, service name, types, labels etc__.